LuckyStrike-sudo/FactoryGame/README.md

 # FactoryGame

-This is a personal project factory game inspired by games like Factorio and Shapez.
+FactoryGame is a personal factory simulation game inspired by games like Factorio and Shapez.
 It will primarily be written in C++.

-You may use, run, and modify this software for personal, private, non-commercial purposes only.

-You may not sell, sublicense, distribute, publish modified versions, or use this software or its assets commercially without written permission.
+## License

 Copyright (c) 2026 [Your Name].
 All rights reserved.

-This repository is public for portfolio and educational review purposes only.
+This repository is public for portfolio and educational review purposes.

+You may view, run, and modify this software for personal, private, non-commercial use only.

-You may view the source code, but you may not copy, modify, distribute, sublicense, or sell this software without written permission.
+You may not sell, sublicense, redistribute, publish modified versions, or use this software or its assets commercially without written permission.